jillibus/Vechicle-Identification/README.md

 **D)** Running Train/Test Machine Model on Data Set

-1) We start with a new Python file, here we start with the DataFrames, populated from the Cars Database,
+1) In a new Python file, we start with the DataFrames, populated from the Cars Database.
-2) We send in the DataFrame, and loop through the Training data, pull the image from the location in the Dataframe
+2) We send in the DataFrame, and loop through the Training data, pulling the image from the location in the Dataframe.
 3) Send it through our Model, and Train our Model.
 4) Once the Model is trained, we repeat the steps with our Testing data and determine our accuracy.

-**Our Model** uses multiple layers to make the model rescale the images and be able to identify them.
+**Our Model** uses multiple layers to make the Model rescale the images and be able to identify them.
 ![vehicle/nonvehicle model](https://i.imgur.com/Cjxfk8V.png)
   * First the *images are rescaled* from 1 to 255 to 0 to 1 using a rescaling layer.
-This will allow the model to run faster by using smaller numbers instead of large numbers.
+This will allow the Model to run faster by using smaller numbers instead of large numbers.
   * The *Conv2D layer* creates a convolution kernel each time with the a size of the images being converted included in each layer.
   * The *MaxPooling2D layer* that follows every Conv2D layer is primarily to down sample the detection of features in feature maps.
-This means that even if colors of pixels are slightly different they should be pooled togehter into the same groups for images such as car tail lights.
+This means that even if colors of pixels are slightly different they should be pooled together into the same groups for images such as car tail lights.
   * The *Dropout layer* is to help data from overfitting by dropping out roughly 20% of all output units from the layer.
   * The *Flatten layer* is added to make certain that the tensor is reshaped to have a shape that is equal to the number of elements contained in tensor not including the batch dimension.
-  * Finally the *Dense layer* is a fully connected layer that is made to connect the model and use the 'relu' activation function.
+  * Finally the *Dense layer* is a fully connected layer that is made to connect the Model and use the 'relu' activation function.
-  * This model isn't tuned for high accuracy but is instead a general model made for image recognition and categorization.
+  * This Model isn't tuned for high accuracy but is instead a general Model made for image recognition and categorization.

 ### Decision-making process and explanation of model choice
 > Neural Networks vs. Random Forest Classifier

-* Neural Networks are generally more popular in usage for image processing in machine learning model (MLM).
+* Neural Networks are generally more popular in usage for image processing in machine learning models (MLM).
 The two major packages considered for this project were **TensorFlow** and **Pytorch**.
 Both packages are very succesful at running models on image classification.
-However, our decision to chose was to go with <a href="https://www.tensorflow.org/"> TensorFlow </a>.
+However, the final decision was to go with <a href="https://www.tensorflow.org/"> TensorFlow </a>.

 * Apart from being more familiar with TensorFlow from previous experience, this model has a few other features which influenced our decision over Pytorch:
   * Built-in API allowing developers to directly link a model to an already deployed website without outsourcing programs.